 If the person with the concern has a difficulty discussing it with a particular member of staff, we will respect your views.
 In these cases, you will be referred to another staff member.
-Similarly, if the member of staff directly involved feels unable to deal with a concern, Miss Taylor, PA will refer you to another staff member.
+Similarly, if the member of staff directly involved feels unable to deal with a concern, the PA to the Principal will refer you to another staff member.
 The member of staff may be more senior but does not have to be.
 The ability to consider the concern objectively and impartially is more important.